September 22, 2025

 The revival in the rhodium and ruthenium markets is not a fleeting phenomenon but rather the start of a new, fundamentally driven growth cycle.
 It is a story of supply constraints meeting genuine, accelerating demand from sectors critical to the global economy and energy transition.
 The market is increasingly vulnerable to supply shocks, and the value of efficient, integrated PGM refining and recycling has never been more apparent.

-For organizations seeking faster assay turnaround, transparent settlements, and flexible hedging on PGM scrap (including ruthenium and rhodium), Phoenix Refining offers integrated recycling and refining solutions with enterprise-grade reporting and logistics support.
+For organizations seeking faster assay turnaround times, transparent settlements, and flexible hedging for PGM scrap (including ruthenium and rhodium), Phoenix Refining offers integrated recycling and refining solutions with enterprise-grade reporting and logistics support.
 Contact Phoenix Refining to optimize your PGM recovery and risk management.

 \